 The aim of the Individual Study module is to develop your ability to research and analyse policing in some depth, and construct a wellreasoned argument based on your findings.
 In so doing the course aims to provide you with a degree of autonomy in your learning by allowing an opportunity to pursue in some depth, a study of a topic aligned to policing.

-For your second core module, you are asked to choose one of the below.
+For your final core module, you are asked to choose one of the below.

 Police Reform and the Future of Policing

 This module aims to provide the rationale behind police reform in the United Kingdom.
 It will critically examine the recent changes that have occurred in both Northern Ireland and Scotland.
 The module will review calls on the UK police service to respond to the dual challenge of increasing governmental/public demands for improvements in police efficiency and effectiveness in the context of decreasing real time increases in financial resources.

 The aim of the module is to provide you with the opportunity to develop knowledge and understanding of police practices, policies and procedures in England and Wales.
 It is the third of three modules, which embed within them components enabling the student to attain the Certificate in Knowledge of Policing (CKP).
 This module will focus on legislation and relevant policing practices and policies relating to Personal and Public safety, Planned and Emergency police procedures and gathering and handling of police Intelligence and information, it will include an exploration of Counter Terrorism, the principles Critical Incident management and Management of Police Information (MoPI).
 Fundamental aspects of policing skills in relation to these aspects of Policing will be explored.